FTSE falls as weaker miners outweigh bank rally

 "There was a lot of caution ahead of Barclays' results, but it was no worse than many analysts were expecting.
 Lower operating costs are generally positive for banks in the current environment," Hargreaves Lansdown analyst Keith Bowman said.

-Earnings news also helped Travis Perkins (TPK.L), up 3.2 percent, after Britain's No. 1 supplier of building materials posted a 19.4 percent rise in first-half profit, helped by improving market conditions and increased customer confidence.
+Earnings news also helped Travis Perkins, up 3.2 percent, after Britain's No. 1 supplier of building materials posted a 19.4 percent rise in first-half profit, helped by improving market conditions and increased customer confidence.

-Among other movers, British American Tobacco (BATS.L) fell 1 percent, with the strong British pound GBP=EURGBP and a slight decline in volume hitting its revenue and profit.
+Among other movers, British American Tobacco fell 1 percent, with the strong British pound and a slight decline in volume hitting its revenue and profit.